Herbert Nollau

 U-534 23 Dec 1942 5 May 1945 3 patrols (160 days)

-Herbert Nollau joined the Kriegsmarine in 1936.
+Herbert Nollau joined the Kriegsmarine in 1936, and was part of the Olympia Crew.
 From Sept 1939 to April 1940 he served on the new heavy cruiser Blücher as radio technical officer.
-During the invasion of Norway on 9 April 1940 the cruiser was sunk in Oslo fjord by Norwegian shore batteries and torpedoes with about 830 casualties.
-Herbert Nollau then briefly joined the light cruiser Emden in April before being assigned to Horten as signals officer and the harbour defence of Oslo until Jan 1941.
+During the invasion of Norway on 9 April 1940 the cruiser was sunk in Oslofjord by shellfire and torpedoes from Norwegian shore batteries with some 830 casualties.
+Oblt Nollau then briefly joined the light cruiser Emden in April before being assigned to Horten as signals officer and the harbour defence of Oslo until Jan.
+1941.

 Photos of this boat

 U-534 was raised in 1993 and has been a tourist attraction in the Liverpool area in England from 1996.
-Our Gallery section has many photos of the boat.
+Our Gallery section has many photos of this boat.

 Sources